-Fair value of the financial instruments is classified in various fair value hierarchies based on the following three levels
+Fair value of the financial instruments is classified in various fair value hierarchies based on the following three levels q) Cash and cash equivalents

 - a) Level 1- Quoted prices (unadjusted) is the active market price for identical assets or liabilities. - b) Level 2 -Inputs other than quoted price included within level 1 that are observable for the assets or liability, either directly. - c) Level 3- Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).